handrew/wordcel/docs/featurize.md

     return openai_call(prompt, model="gpt-3.5-turbo", max_tokens=32)
 ```

-Finally, give `apply_io_bound_function` your df, function, column to process, a unique identifying column, and optionally the number of threads you'd like to use and a cache folder (if none is provided then one will be created for you).
+Finally, give `apply_io_bound_function` your df, function, column to process, and optionally the number of threads you'd like to use and a cache folder (if none is provided then one will be created for you).
+The function uses the DataFrame's index to create unique cache files.

 ```python
 results = apply_io_bound_function(